-Buying and selling dental practices requires the support of a solicitor that knows this field of business and can advise accordingly to ensure a smooth transaction takes place.
+Buying and selling dental practices require the support of dentistry lawyers and solicitors that know this field of business - and can advise accordingly to ensure a smooth transaction takes place.

-The key areas we can assist and advise on are:
+The key areas our solicitors can assist and advise on are:

 Dental Expense Share Agreements